flenniken/statictea/docs/messages.md

-    "The return type is required.", ## wReturnTypeRequired "Out of lines; Missing required doc comment.", ## wMissingDocComment "Out of lines; No statements for the function.", ## wMissingStatements "Out of lines; missing the function\'s return statement."]
+    "The return type is required.", ## wReturnTypeRequired "Out of lines; Missing required doc comment.", ## wMissingDocComment "Out of lines; No statements for the function.", ## wMissingStatements "Out of lines; missing the function\'s return statement.", ## wNoReturnStatement "You cannot use bracket notation to change a variable."]
 ```

 # WarningData